encord-team/encord-active/README.md

 ```

 The command will allow you to search through your Encord projects and choose which one to import.

-### Other options

-> There are also options for importing projects from, e.g,.
-KITTI and CVAT.
-Find more details in [the documentation][encord-active-docs-workflow-import-data].

 ## ⭐ Concepts and features